AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 upper bound than relaxation $B$ for the violation we want to rule out.
 Then
 $A$ is tighter: any case proved safe by $B$ is also proved safe by $A$.

-This fixed-network fact suggests a natural training strategy.
-Use the tighter relaxation as the loss because it follows the true worst-case value more closely.
-The reasoning misses one change: training does not keep the network fixed.
+This fixed-network fact suggests a natural training strategy: use the tighter relaxation as the loss because it follows the true worst-case value more closely.
+Training changes the weights, however, so the comparison at one network does not determine how either loss guides optimization.

 Each gradient step changes the weights and therefore changes the next bound.
 The optimizer must navigate the whole surface